arcaartem/claude-code-sandbox/README.md

 devenv-bash       # Starts bash shell
 ```

-## 🎛️ Auto-Setup with mise
+## 🎛️ Setup with mise

-Create a `.mise.toml` in your project root to automatically install tools:
+Create a `.mise.toml` in your project root to specify tools:

 ```toml
 [tools]